 To be eligible, each teacher shall contribute one (1) day of sick leave to the sick leave bank.
 New teachers shall automatically contribute one (1) day during the first year of employment.
-Returning teachers need not contribute additional days to the sick leave bank; however, they may voluntarily contribute up to ten (10) days during the September 1-15 contribution window and fifteen (15) days during the March 1-15 contribution window of the current contract year by notifying the Business Manager.
-Non-returning staff can contribute the remaining days of their sick leave at the end of their current contract by notifying the Business Manager by the last day of contracted workdays.
+Returning teachers need not contribute additional days to the sick leave bank; however, they may voluntarily contribute up to ten (10) days during the September 1-15 contribution window and fifteen (15) days during the March 1-15 contribution window of the current contract year by notifying the Business ManagerDirector of Human Resources.
+Non-returning staff can contribute the remaining days of their sick leave at the end of their current contract by notifying the Business ManagerDirector of Human Resources.